The Power of Nature

 Horseradish, according to NYU Langone Medical Center, was proven back in the 1950′s to have antimicrobial properties.

-It is approved for use in Germany as a supportive therapy for certain infections such as urinary tract infections, respiratory infections and sinusitis, and is regarded as one of the best antibacterial foods.
+It is approved for use in Germany as supportive therapy for urinary tract, respiratory, and sinus infections.
+It is regarded as one of the best antibacterial foods.

 Many rabbit owners give small pieces of fresh pineapple to their rabbits when they are shedding as it reduces the risk of potentially-fatal intestinal blockages.